pyladiesams/data-pipelines-with-dbtcore-snowflake-sep2025/workshop/workshop_setup.md

    touch .env
    ```

-2. Add your Snowflake connection details to the `.env` file (replace with your actual values):
+2. Add your Snowflake connection details to the `.env` file (replace with your actual values for Snowflake account ID, username and password):

   ```bash
   export DBT_PROFILES_DIR=dbt_profiles